QuantEcon/lecture-python-intro/lectures/cons_smooth.md

 ## Overview

-In this notebook, we'll present  some useful models of economic dynamics using only linear algebra -- matrix multiplication and matrix inversion.
+In this lecture, we'll present  some useful models of economic dynamics using only linear algebra -- matrix multiplication and matrix inversion.

 {doc}`Present value formulas<pv>` are at the core of the models.